 - Reports outcomes to agencies, centers, and funders.

 - Supports agency-initiated quality improvement strategies using the model of Plan-Do-Study-Act (PDSA) to incorporate change.

-- Facilitates quarterly steering committee meetings with state representatives to review data, foster collaboration, and provide continuing education as needed.
+- Facilitates quarterly steering committee meetings with state representatives to review data, foster collaboration, and provide continuing education and coaching as needed.

 - Designs, conducts, and evaluates educational workshops for medical case managers (MCM) in the Newark EMA agencies in the basic MCM standards and skills, as well as advanced MCM training in key topics.
 The training helps to ensure that MCM services meet clinical quality management standards and demonstrate performance outcomes that meet or exceed HRSA-HAB clinical measures.